Calling for Submissions for a special issue of Abolition: A Journal of Insurgent Politics on Abolitionist Feminisms

 - What is the force of this inextricable demand that carves an abolition praxis of limits that can be nothing but inescapable for future worlds imagined?

 To submit papers, poetry, interviews, and art for this issue, please go to the online system for Abolition: A Journal of Insurgent Politics.
-We ask for complete submissions by March 31st, 2020.
+We ask for complete submissions by June 1, 2020 (extended from the initial deadline).
 We look forward to receiving your work!

 If you have any questions about this call, please send them to brookelober [at] gmail [dot] com.